grampelberg/kty/docs/deployment.md

   using the [gateway api][gateway-api] or configuring your ingress controller to route TCP.

+Note: if you're debugging something, instead of setting global verbosity with `-vv`, use `RUST_LOG=none,kuberift=debug`.
+That'll keep other crates that are especially noisy out of the output.

 ### Helm

 There is a provided `getting-started.yaml` set of values.
 To install this on